Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 R commands are called functions and they allow you to perform almost any action.
 You can create your own functions and R is especially well designed to work with them.
 You can read more about this topic [here](http://adv-r.had.co.nz/Functional-programming.html) and [here](https:\www.datacamp.com\community\tutorials\functions-in-r-a-tutorial#gs.oYNGp38).

 ### Data types
 R can be used to analyse many different types of data, such as vectors, data frames, matrixes and lists.
-You can find a good introduction to them [here](https://www.statmethods.net/input/datatypes.html).
+You can find a good introduction to them [here](https://www.statmethods.net/input/datatypes.html) and
 [here](http://www.aliquote.org/articles/tech/RStudio.pdf)

 ## Packages